The Syrian crisis

 An uprooted population

-In Lebanon, more than one million Syrian refugees struggle to survive with little or no financial resources.
+In Lebanon, almost one million Syrian refugees struggle to survive with little or no financial resources.
 About 70% of them live below the poverty line and often share unsafe and overcrowded accommodation with other refugee families.

-In Jordan, more than 655,000 Syrian men, women and children have arrived in recent years.
+In Jordan, more than 480,000 Syrian men, women and children are still being hosted after having fled their homes.
 According to estimates, 93% of them live below the poverty line.

 UNHCR’s response